Arctic By D.I. Jolly

 “Hey, yeah no I know, and I’m sorry, you’re right.
 We have been being unkind, and it’s not fair.
 I’ll speak to …”

 “I moved here for this job, I don’t know anyone in town.
-I’ve been here four months and the only people I know either hate me, are my bosses, or,’
+I’ve been here four months and the only people I know either hate me, are my bosses, or,” Her face scrunched up in slight disgust.
+“Dave from accounting.”

 “Oh yeah no, stay away from him, he, never doesn’t smell like that.”